adnguyen/Notebooks_and_Protocols/2018_notebook.md

 	* **Expected outcomes:** Either osmolytes or hsp mediated chaperoning plays  a larger role (for which proteins?
 Is it protein specific? ).

+What to expect for Hsp pull down experiment:

 ![](https://user-images.githubusercontent.com/4654474/37298504-d12a119c-25f6-11e8-92a2-1ef6b73e9950.JPG)